 The majority of the insurers will offer the coverage till 75 years (as it is the average age of a person).
 There are a few life insurance companies which provide coverage for 100 years as well.
 So, if you buy a term plan at an early age, you and your family can enjoy its benefits for a long time.

 Free Lookup Period

-> At times, you may not be sure about the policy.
-It happens when you buy Term Insurance in a hurry.
+At times, you may not be sure about the policy.
+It happens when you buy term insurance in a hurry.
 As a result, many people make the wrong decisions.
-All insurance companies allow a grace period of 15 to 30 days to change your decision.
+All insurance companies allow a grace period of 15-30 days to change your decision.
 If you are unhappy with the policy, you can return the original policy documents (in that duration) to cancel the policy.

-> Ease of Payments
+Ease of Payments

-> When it comes to payment, you can always choose the premium payment mode on your own according to your convenience.
+When it comes to payment, you can always choose the premium payment mode according to your convenience.
 You can pay monthly, quarterly, half-yearly or annually.
-Many people prefer to pay the amount of Term Insurance monthly as it comes at a very nominal price.
+Many people prefer to pay the amount of term Insurance monthly as it comes at a very nominal price.
 Payments can be easily made online.
 You can do it either through NEFT, Net banking, IMPS, or wallet banking.

-> Yes, this is an additional benefit of investing in a term insurance plan.
+Yes, this is an additional benefit of investing in a term insurance plan.
 On buying a Term Insurance policy, you will be liable to get tax benefits as per Section 80C of the Income Tax Act, 1961.